Yehia Galal: Leadership of Illicit Gains Authority

-Yehia Galal speaking into a microphone.
+Yehia Galal, speaking at an event.

-Galal's tenure also saw the IGA issue arrest warrants and impose travel bans on other prominent figures.
+ue arrest warrants and impose travel bans on other prominent figures.
 In October 2012, an arrest warrant was issued for Ibrahim Nafaa, former editor-in-chief of the state-run Al-Ahram newspaper, over allegations of exploiting his position to amass wealth disproportionate to his income.
 Similarly, the IGA imposed a travel ban on Samir Ragab, former editor-in-chief of Al-Gomhouriya, due to accusations of illicit gains.

 Under Galal's leadership, the IGA also froze the assets of Hosni Mubarak, as well as former presidential candidate Ahmed Shafik as part of ongoing corruption investigations.
 His role was widely covered in local Egyptian media for his commitment to transparency and the legal pursuit of former regime officials.

 During the 2010s, Yehia Galal remained an influential figure in Egypt's legal system.
 In 2017, Galal joined the legal defense team for Judges Asim Abdel-Gabbar and Hisham Raouf, who faced disciplinary proceedings over their involvement in drafting anti-torture legislation with a civil society group.
 The case drew national attention, as the judges were accused of engaging in politics in violation of judicial rules.